JoepKockelkorn/joepkockelkorn.com/content/blog/loaders-in-angular.md

 ## Data fetching in meta frameworks

 All frontend javascript meta frameworks have it these days: a mechanism for data fetching.
-They come in multiple forms, but mostly as a convention-based named `export`, for example
+They come in many forms, but mostly as a convention-based named `export`, for example
 [the `loader` export from Remix](https://remix.run/docs/en/1.15.0/route/loader):